 Do I have a Personal Injury Case?

 To have a personal injury case under West Virginia law, you generally must have been injured by the negligence or misconduct of another person, corporation, government, or organization.
-Negligence is generally when an individual fails to use reasonable care under the circumstances.
+Negligence is generally defined as when an individual fails to use reasonable care under the circumstances.
 The negligent party, and usually their insurance carrier, is then responsible for the injured party’s losses, which are also called damages.

 Who Will Pay My Personal Injury Claim?

-Technically, the person or entity, known as a defendant, who negligently injured you is responsible for paying for your injuries and other losses.
-In reality, though, about 99% of the time an insurance company is the one that pays your personal injury claim.
-For example, in West Virginia, all drivers are required to maintain a minimum amount of bodily injury insurance in case they negligently injure another driver, passenger or pedestrian.
+Technically, the person or entity, known as a defendant, whose negligence led to your injuries is responsible for paying your personal injury or accident claim.
+In reality, though, about 99% of the time an insurance company is the one that pays personal injury claims.
+For example, in West Virginia, all drivers are required to maintain a minimum amount of auto accident insurance in case they negligently injure another driver, passenger, or pedestrian.

 How Much is My Personal Injury Case Worth?